MicrosoftDocs/azure-docs/articles/cosmos-db/create-cassandra-java.md

 ---
-title: 'Use the Cassandra API and Java to build an app - Azure Cosmos DB'
+title: Use the Cassandra API and Java to build an app - Azure Cosmos DB
 description: This quickstart shows how to use the Azure Cosmos DB Cassandra API to create a profile application with the Azure portal and Java ms.service: cosmos-db
 author: SnehaGunda